 There are multiple brands and types (e.g., synthetic, geometric) of mesh that are involved in lawsuits.
 For a full list of the mesh products under FDA recall in 2019, please visit this FDA webpage and run a search using the term, mesh.

 If you or someone you know has had a hernia mesh surgery and experienced one or more of the side effects described above, you may have a claim for compensation.
-For a free evaluation, please take the brief survey provided here and one of our team will get back to you quickly.
+For a free evaluation, give us a call at (301) 790-3600 or contact our office online now.

 Nothing contained in this site shall constitute the giving or rendering of legal advice or be construed as a legal opinion, or guarantee of a particular resolution of a legal program.
 Information on this website is provided as a public service, and it is not intended to be a substitute for competent legal counsel.